Data-Sci-2021/Linguistic-reflection-of-perceived-symptom-controllability/final_report.md

 from another content expert; (2) confirmation of a few potential outliers in the data set from the primary investigator of the clinical trial.

+# 5 Project history

+There are several places I struggled a lot.
+First, I devoted quite a lot of time to learning how to de-identify qualitative data sets.
+But in the end, we decided not to make the data set open access yet.
+I also made a mistake in picking up the dependent variable.
+I used the score changes.
+But then I realized that using the controllability score at 8 weeks is better for the interpretation of the results.
+Last, I learned how to build a linear mixed model in r.
+I didn’t quite understand the difference between covariates and random effects.
+I tried participant sociodemographic factors as random effects but most of the models are singular fit.
+That’s why in the final analysis, I treated sociodemographic factors as covariates.